Michael O'Donnell (Kansas politician): Sedgwick County Commission

 Anticipating that 2nd District Sedgwick County Commissioner Tim Norton – a four-term Democratic incumbent – would not run for re-election, O'Donnell, in December 2015, moved from County Commission District 3 to District 2, and filed to run for Norton's seat.
 Norton, however, did run for re-election – but in November 2016, O'Donnell defeated Norton for the District 2 seat.

-On November 3, 2016 Michael O'Donnell was rated 93% by American Conservative Union (Positions (State Legislatures)).
+On November 3, 2016, Michael O'Donnell was rated 93% by American Conservative Union (Positions (State Legislatures)).

 In August, O'Donnell, despite his legal difficulties, won his 2020 Republican primary for County Commission over Cindy Miles and Kathleen Garrison.

 November 3, 2020 – after a general election race complicated by embarrassing revelations that compelled him to promise to resign if re-elected – initial returns indicated O'Donnell narrowly defeating Democrat Sarah Lopez (51%-to-49%, a margin of 576 votes), according to unofficial returns.
 Lopez, however, announced she would refrain from conceding defeat until the final count was certified.
 As additional ballots were counted over the next two days, O'Donnell's lead narrowed to just 32 votes (15,852 to 15,820).

 with an additional 8,000-10,000 ballots yet to be counted throughout the county.
-Ballot-counting continued, and by 6:13 pm CT Friday, Lopez had closed the gap, and was ahead by 125 votes.
+Ballot counting continued, and by 6:13 pm CT Friday, Lopez had closed the gap, and was ahead by 125 votes.

 Friday, November 13, 2020, Sedgwick County District Attorney Marc Bennett advised O'Donnell that his investigation found grounds for initiating ouster proceedings against O'Donnell, and warned O'Donnell that he would begin such proceedings the following week.

 In response, by e-mail to fellow County Commissioners, O'Donnell immediately announced his resignation.

 In the final count, Democrat Sara Lopez won by 264 votes.

+Lobbyist

+In 2023, O'Donnell registered as a lobbyist with the Kansas Legislature, reportedly representing the interests of various major and minor Kansas-area businesses.
+His officially reported clients include: